am8850/ender3/README.md

 ### Stuck items

 - Be patient.
-Let the bed cool down to room termpature, and remove the item(s) with the spula.
-You could also desigh your prints with a tiny edge corner to be able to have spatula catch better and faster.
-- Clean the printing surface after every print.
+Let the bed cool down to room termpature.
+Do not use a spatula or use the spatula correctly.
+I used to try pry the prints with the spatula, but this was damaging the printing surface.
+A better approach is to come from the side of the print, using something like a long dull knife and taping it with a small hammer against the sides.
+This will reduce surface tension between the print and the and the pring will come off much easier and without damaging the printing surface.

 ### Stringing